Disney Vacation Club

 - One DVC resort on Oahu, Hawaii: Aulani Resort & Spa

 Disney allows the general public to book DVC units at very high rates through its regular resort reservations system, when available, calling them “Disney Deluxe Villas.”
 However, renting points from an owner will typically cost you about half what you’ll pay if you reserve direct through Disney.
 Not only is renting a great deal, there are some fabulous larger units available that are perfect for big families, groups of family and friends, and people who just plain want a little more room: 1-Bedroom Villas, 2-Bedroom Villas and 3-Bedroom Grand Villas.
-(Click here to learn more about the different units.)
+(Learn more about the different units.)
 1-Bedroom and larger Villas are insanely expensive if you book them through Disney, but renting points from an owner brings such units within reach.

 DVC reservations are not as “forgiving” as hotel reservations.
 Once the owner makes a reservation with points, they are subject to complex rules and may not be easily redeposited in the owner’s account.
 That’s the risk the owner is taking with you.
 For that reason, most DVC points rentals can’t be changed or cancelled.

 If you’re considering a rental, you’ll need to do some research to learn how the point system works.
 The points needed for a stay vary tremendously depending on the season.
 Weekend nights “cost” more points than weekdays, for example.
-To figure out how many points your stay would require, you can consult the Points Calculator at David’s Vacation Club Rentals.
+To figure out how many points your stay would require, you can consult the Cost Calculator at David’s Vacation Club Rentals.

 Alternatively (and usually a little more cheaply), you can rent points directly through a DVC member.
 Bear in mind that there is no guarantee that the dates and/or resorts you want will be available.
 You’ll have to find an owner who is interested in renting points and willing to check your dates.
 A member can reserve a unit in his “home” resort up to 11 months in advance and at any other DVC resort up to 7 months in advance.